China's inflation fails to perk up, defies broader recovery

 Analysts expect the economy to post a small gain for all of 2020 and then expand at a more robust pace in 2021, partly on hopes that COVID-19 vaccines will become available globally.

-China’s consumer price index rose 0.5% from a year earlier, the slowest since October 2009, separate data showed, missing the 0.8% rise tipped by the Reuters poll and a 1.7% rise in September.
+China’s consumer price index rose 0.5% from a year earlier, the slowest since October 2009, separate data showed on Tuesday, missing the 0.8% rise tipped by the Reuters poll and a 1.7% rise in September.

 Pork prices fell 2.8% year-on-year in October, marking the first decline after 19 months of sharp increases due to supply constraints from the African swine fever.
 It had risen 25.5% in September.